 This report relates to the Month 8, 2023/24 Integrated Performance Assurance Report (IPAR) which summarises progress against a range of national and local performance measures.
-The Committee is asked to note the report.
+The group is asked to note the report, which was presented to the Strategic Development and Operational Delivery Committee in December 2023 for assurance.